 Facilitating entry for these workers under the International Mobility Program (IMP) serves to support paragraph 3(1)(b.1) of the Immigration and Refugee Protection Act by encouraging the development of minority official language communities in Canada.
 Work that promotes the use of French outside Quebec strengthens and supports the social and cultural fabric of Canadian society while respecting the federal, bilingual and multicultural character of Canada.

 The employer must submit an Offer of Employment, as per section R209.11, before a work permit application is made.

-- is destined to work in a province or territory outside of Quebec;
+- destined to work in a province or territory outside of Quebec;

-- is qualified to work under NOC 0, A or B.
+- qualified to work under NOC 0, A or B.

 In applying exemption code C16, officers must be satisfied that the foreign national’s habitual language of daily use is French.
 Where the officer is not satisfied the foreign national’s habitual language is French, the officer should request an interview or request that the foreign national provide language results demonstrating an advanced intermediate level or above in French.
 For this purpose, a Canadian Language Benchmarks (CLB)/Niveaux de compétence linguistique canadiens (NCLC) of level 7 or higher in the Test d’évaluation de français (TEF) is required.

 The foreign national must be destined to work in a province or territory other than Quebec.

 The offer of employment in Canada does not have to require French language ability under these guidelines, as it is anticipated that the foreign worker will contribute to the community.